The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Quality assessments of the catalog

-\subsection{Comparison to other X-ray-Selected Catalogs}
+\subsection{Comparison to other X-ray-selected catalogs}

 We show the number of \erass clusters against redshift $z_{\rm best}$ as the blue line in Figure \ref{fig:zscanhisto}, left panel.
 The median redshift of the \erass sample is $z_{\rm best}=0.31$, and the highest is $z_{\rm best}=1.32$ (1eRASS J020547.4-582902).
 The line width increases toward higher redshift.
-Its upper border corresponds to the full sample of 12,247 clusters.
-The lower border corresponds to the subsample of 10,959 clusters with $z_\lambda<z_{\rm vlim}$; that is, the photometric redshift must be below the local limiting redshift of the LS (see Appendix \ref{sec:zvlim}).
+Its upper border corresponds to the full sample of 12\,247 clusters.
+The lower border corresponds to the subsample of 10\,959 clusters with $z_\lambda<z_{\rm vlim}$; that is, the photometric redshift must be below the local limiting redshift of the LS (see Appendix \ref{sec:zvlim}).
 We explore the increasing contamination associated with exceeding the limiting redshift in Section \ref{sec:blind}.

 The \erass cluster catalog contains the largest number of identified clusters of all considered literature catalogs (see Table \ref{tab:scancat}).
-Compared to other X-ray-selected catalogs, the advantage is the larger survey area than XMM-Newton (green lines in Figure \ref{fig:zscanhisto}, see also Figure \ref{fig:footprints} and Table \ref{tab:scancat}) and the better sensitivity and smaller PSF than ROSAT (orange lines in Figure \ref{fig:zscanhisto}).
+Compared to other X-ray-selected catalogs, the advantage is the larger survey area than \xmm (green lines in Figure \ref{fig:zscanhisto}, see also Figure \ref{fig:footprints} and Table \ref{tab:scancat}) and the better sensitivity and smaller PSF than ROSAT (orange lines in Figure \ref{fig:zscanhisto}).

-For CODEX, the source detection on RASS data was improved, reaching a similar depth to \erass.
-The contamination in the cluster candidate sample is high but the published catalog was already cleaned by identifying the candidates using \redmapper and SDSS data.
+For CODEX, the source detection on RASS data had been improved, reaching a similar depth to \erass.
+The contamination in the cluster candidate sample is high but the published catalog had already been cleaned by identifying the candidates using \redmapper and SDSS data.
 A great advantage of \erosita over \rosat is that the sharper PSF is better suited to filter sources at high redshift by their extent, leading to purer cluster samples.
-Moreover, the CODEX sample is limited in redshift to $z\lesssim0.6$ by the usage of shallower SDSS imaging data.
+Moreover, the CODEX sample was limited in redshift to $z\lesssim0.6$ by the usage of shallower SDSS imaging data.

-\subsection{High-$z$ Optical Completeness}
+\subsection{High-$z$ optical completeness}